Lyf-Planner/signature-debouncer/README.md

 **Using the Signature:**

-The `signature` can be any object you wish to debounce on the basis on.
+The `signature` can be any object you wish to debounce on the basis of.
 Good examples include the function's parameters, the function name - anything you possibly may want to use to differentiate what function calls are to be debounced independently.

 If I wanted a function to only debounce based on a custom signature, for example, that signature could be an object containing it's `name` and `arg`, I could first do the following to run it as a regular old timeout function: